datawire/ambassador-docs/docs/argo/latest/concepts/gitops.md

 *   The pull request is approved and merged into the production branch.
 *   Automated systems (e.g., a build pipeline or Kubernetes Operator) ensure the configuration of the production branch is in full sync with actual production systems.

 Changes are automated via the source control system; GitOps enables Kubernetes clusters themselves to "pull" updates from source control manifests.
-This entire GitOps workflow is also self-service; an operations team does not need to be directly involved in managing the change process (except in the review/approval process, if desirable).
+The entire GitOps workflow is also self-service; an operations team does not need to be directly involved in managing the change process (except in the review/approval process).

 ## Why GitOps for progressive delivery?